Ebazhanov/linkedin-skill-assessments-quizzes/adobe-acrobat/adobe-acrobat-quiz.md

 - [x] Re-order the bookmarks in the Bookmarks pane by dragging.
 - [ ] Nothing, The bookmarks will still be correct.

 #### Q40.
 You tried to extract and export each photo within a 12-page PDF newsletter to a specific folder as individual JPEGs.
 Instead of individual images, Acrobat exported each full page as a single JPEG image.
-How can you achieve an export of indiviudal JPEGs instead?
+How can you achieve an export of individual JPEGs instead?

 - [ ] Edit the conversion settings in **File > Export > Image > JPEG**.
 - [x] Turn off the **Extract Pages as Separate Files** checkbox in **Organize Pages > Extract**.